Prosecco Wine Region Guide

 Influenced in equal measures by Alpine breezes and the Adriatic Sea, the region's enviable position bestows it with a refreshingly cool climate, an abundance of sunny days and lush vegetation.
 The cool Prosecco di Conegliano-Valdobbiadene DOC, in the province of Treviso and near the alpine Belluno province, is a land of steep hills, generous rainfall, and cold winters.
 The Piave River, which helps to regulate the climate here, slices through the region's heart.
 Poor soil, a varying mix of marl, clayey limestone, marine sandstone and rough clay, draws out Prosecco's creamy yet fresh peach notes, the wine's signature aroma.
 Prosecco wines may also exhibit notes of citrus fruits, apple, pear, crusty bread, and almonds or hazelnuts.
 In nearly all quality Proseccos, the end note is pleasantly bitter.

-Made with the late-ripening white variety Prosecco (Prosecco is the name of the wine and its principal grape varietal) and can be blended with native grapes Verdisio, Bianchetta, and/or Perera and non native grapes Pinot Bianco and Pinot Grigio, the delightfully dry, fizzy wine made here is fruitier although less crisp than Champagne.
+Made with the late-ripening white variety Glera (formerly known as Prosecco Grape - the name changes in 2009) and can be blended with native grapes Verdisio, Bianchetta, and/or Perera and non native grapes Pinot Bianco and Pinot Grigio, the delightfully dry, fizzy wine made here is fruitier although less crisp than Champagne.
 The best Proseccos are considered those from the Cartizze denomination, a select area of vineyards northeast of Valdobbiandene.
 The steep vineyards have very low yields and produce wines considered more powerful and robust than other Proseccos.

 The wine's tell-tale peachy aromas are enhanced thanks to the Charmat process, a winemaking method whose second fermentation is carried out in large stainless steel pressure tanks rather than individual bottles (like the champagne method).
 Almost all proseccos are a blend of grapes although occasionally there are a few single varietal proseccos made with grapes from special crus (single vineyards).
 Prosecco wines are usually released to the market about a month after bottling.
 A few still, dry Proseccos are also made, although the majority of the more than 250 million bottles produced annually are either semi-sparkling (frizzante) or fully sparkling (spumanti).
 You can also find a small amount of still, sweet Prosecco.